westial/karatemeter/README.md

 6. Critical battery level Led.
 7. Micro USB charging port.

-The Arduino based microcontroller has soldered a port for future firmware updates through a FTDI cable.
+The Arduino based microcontroller has an open port for FTDI cable to update the firmware.

 ##### Battery #####

 ![Battery](doc/img/battery.jpg)

-At the bottom of the box there is one replaceable 18650 lithium battery.
-A load sharing power circuit that allows to charge the battery while using the Karatemeter safely.
+At the bottom of the box there is a replaceable 18650 lithium battery, and a load sharing power circuit that allows to charge the battery while safely using the Karatemeter.

 If the battery gets totally discharged it can lock the power charging/loading remove a few seconds and put in again the battery if it happens.

-**When you put in the battery again it is very important to put the positive and negative pole as expected.
+**When you put back the battery carefully set the positive and negative poles as expected.
 Reversing the polarity can damage the device and eventually the battery can catch fire.**

-The charger supports Micro USB cable and there is a blue light on when the battery is fully charged, or a red light if it is still charging.
+The charger supports Micro USB cable.
+Karameter works with and without battery when the Micro USB cable is feeding the power.

 When the battery is charging the charger turns on a red color light and when the battery is fully charged the light becomes blue.
 There is no light when the